SyamSundarKirubakaran/proof/content/personal/computers.md

 - I built the game in Unreal Enginer 3 (UDK), I started off with modelling and importing game assets, planning and wiring up legal player interactions, etc. Until this point I was using kismet (a flow chart like tool wherein you can apply conditions on how game should behave) - but this had serious limitations, I was not able to dynamically alter spawn points / player starts and path nodes of recently respawned players.
 Dwelving deep into fix this, led to OOPS concepts - as most of the entites in the game are considered as objects and instances.
 Then it eventually led to learning Cpp and others.

 ### Dawn of something big
+- Computers have evolved massively since then, we literally have 200x compute power in our pockets compared to what we had in PC in late 90s.
+We have cloud compute, smart phones, g-suite and so on - things that I never imagined would come into existance.

 - No matter how far we've come, there is still a long way to go.
 Same applies to computers, I'm really excited about what new developments in computers and tech-in-general holds for us.
 Either be AI, AR / VR, Robots - I'm excited for'em all.
-This journy has not come to an end, I'm still learning and growing like a machine learning model ;).
+This journy has not come to an end, I'm still learning and growing like a machine learning model.
 Will keep you posted!

 To be continued...